NLDFall2016/symmetrical-tribble/README.md

 ### Rachael's NLD repository

-MIT licensed except where otherwise specified, meaning you can use the code more or less however you want, with proper attribution.
+MIT licensed unless otherwise specified, meaning you can use the code more or less however you want, with proper attribution (basically my name - see [LICENSE](https://github.com/NLDFall2016/symmetrical-tribble/blob/master/LICENSE)).

 ## Organization